awslabs/aws-emr-launch/README.md

 ## READ THIS FIRST
 __This project is currently in Beta testing with select customers.
-It is considered INTERNAL ONLY and should not be shared with customers outside outside of a paid ProServe engagement.__
+It is considered INTERNAL ONLY and should not be shared with customers outside of a paid ProServe engagement.__

+If you're interested in using this library on an engagement, contact __chamcca@__

+## Development
 See the __docs/__!

 And the __examples/__...

-## Development

 ### Install Project Dependencies